kubefleet-dev/kubefleet-cookbook/approval-request-metric-collector/README.md

 #### Hub Cluster CRDs

 1. **MetricCollectorReport** (namespaced)
-   - Created by approval-request-controller in `fleet-member-<cluster-name>` namespaces on hub
+   - Created by approval-request-controller in `fleet-member-<cluster-name>` namespaces on hub (these namespaces are automatically created by KubeFleet when member clusters join)
    - Watched and updated by metric-collector running on member clusters
    - Contains specification of Prometheus URL and collected `workload_health` metrics
    - Updated every 30 seconds by the metric collector with latest health data